nhs-digital-gp-it-futures/platform-helm/docs/run-azure.md

 The pipeline will start creating an environment.
 Progress can be viewed here: [nhs-digital-gp-it-futures.platform-helm](https://buyingcatalog.visualstudio.com/Buying%20Catalogue/_build?definitionId=75&_a=summary)

-Once the environment is created, you'll see a namespace in the dashboard called `bc-<story-id>-my-feature`.
+Once the environment is created, you'll see a warning on the script spelling out your environment name:

-## Launch from script

-There is a helper script that allows the direct creation of an environment in azure, mimicking the build process.
-To use:

-- Point `kubectl` to the development cluster
-  - `az aks get-credentials -n gpitfutures-development-aks -g gpitfutures-development-rg-aks` to get the credentials, if you've not previously connected.
-- Run `launch-or-update-azure.sh -h` for details of the parameters needed to deploy the system in the cloud.
+- Warning: "The Dynamic Environment URL will be: https://bc-<ticket>-<branch-name>.dev.buyingcatalogue.digital.nhs.uk

 ## PR Process

 The deployment is also hooked up to the PR process, which will create another environment, currently called `merge-<pull request number>`.
 This is subject to change, but allows the checks that run against the PR to fully create the environment, and validate the deployment.
 It is intended this will also run the acceptance tests, allowing feedback on issues across the entire system.
 This means there will be two environments per PR, one for the branch, and one for the PR.

 ## Environment Removal
 **IT IS IMPORTANT TO CLEAR DOWN ANY CREATED ENVIRONMENTS**

+### Housekeeping Teardown

+A nightly housekeeping task runs that clears up any legacy environments (with properly formatted names).

+To utilise this cleardown method all you need to do is remove the branch associated with your environment.
+The housekeeping task will detect this and clear down the resources automatically.

+### Manual Teardown

 *****NOTE*****
 In order for the script to also clear the databases and storage containers, you'll need to be connected to the VPN